CabooseSayzWTF/RDR1-Demonic-Revelations-RIP-Edition/README.md

 2/23/2023
+Updated ps3 source a bit and added releases with loose files required for demonic to work as it should as well as pre-modded files for those who are lazy.
+ALSO
 Since some people seem confused.
 I'll make it more clear now.
 IF you use the source and edit it and release a edited version, show the menu or the edited version on youtube, any site, any video hoster site, any file hoster site etc